-Next we shared the steak tartare with oyster aioli, fried brussels sprouts with chilli vinegar, and the crab and jalapeno capellini.
+Next, we shared the steak tartare with oyster aioli, fried brussels sprouts with chili vinegar, and the crab and jalapeno capellini.
 Each dish was perfectly prepared and left us satisfied.
-Reservations are essential, but if you are unable to get one then the bar is an option.
+Reservations are essential, but if you cannot get one, then the bar is an option.

-We were interested is seeing more of New Orleans than the Warehouse District and French Quarter so one afternoon Carrie and I took the streetcar along St. Charles Avenue out to Tulane University, my Dad’s alma mater.
-After walking around the campus we decided to check out a restaurant Carrie had read about, Chais Delachaise, a globally inspired bistro with indoor and outdoor seating located a couple of blocks from Tulane.
-For lunch we shared an order of pomme frites deep-fried in duck fat and a poached seafood arugula salad.
+We were interested in seeing more of New Orleans than the Warehouse District and French Quarter so one afternoon Carrie and I took the streetcar along St. Charles Avenue out to Tulane University, my Dad’s alma mater.
+After walking around the campus we checked out a restaurant Carrie had read about, Chais Delachaise, a globally inspired bistro with indoor and outdoor seating located two blocks from Tulane.
+For lunch, we shared an order of pomme frites deep-fried in duck fat and a poached seafood arugula salad.
 The service was excellent and the food delicious.
 Chais Delachaise is known for their selection of wines and beer, but looking to take a break from drinking beer, and it being too early (before noon) in the day for wine we had bloody marys.
-A word to the wise, the bloody mary is made with a premade mix, so I’d recommend sticking to the beer and wine.
+A word to the wise, the Bloody Mary is made with a pre-made mix, so I’d recommend sticking to the beer and wine.

 NOLA Brewing Company

 Angeline, a southern restaurant run by Chef Alex Harrell is set in a classic colonial French style building in the French Quarter.
-The beautiful interior and ambience makes for the perfect setting for a romantic dinner.
-At the recommendation of our server we started with the crispy smoked pork cheeks, followed by a main course of the Mississippi Rabbit Milanese, which we split.
+The beautiful interior and ambiance make for the perfect setting for a romantic dinner.
+At the recommendation of our server, we started with the crispy smoked pork cheeks, followed by a main course of the Mississippi Rabbit Milanese, which we split.
 The food is excellent and if you are looking for that one “splurge” dinner in the French Quarter then consider Angeline.

 What to See and Do in New Orleans